 A diminutive diet

-The Aquarium’s process begins when aquarists collect eggs that have been spawned in the Secret Reef.
+The Aquarium’s process begins when aquarists collect eggs that have been spawned in the Flower Garden Banks (Secret Reef) exhibit.
 They do this using a purpose-built device that floats just below the waterline.
 As surface water flows into a submerged box, it brings along any floating eggs.
 These are collected and taken to nearby tanks to be tended to until they hatch, assuming they are fertilized.

 Fig. 2 Senior Aquarist Kyle McPheeters tends to juvenile fish in a holding tank.
 (Right) Juvenile fish remain in the tanks until robust enough to move to a larger exhibit.